Blazar: Current view

 Blazars are thought to be active galactic nuclei, with relativistic jets oriented close to the line of sight with the observer.
+They are sub-divided into BL Lac objects and flat-spectrum radio quasars (FSRQ), with the former having weak or no emission lines and the latter showing strong emission lines.
+The FSRQ are alternatively defined as optically violently variable (OVV) quasars, highly polarized quasars (HPQ), or core-dominated quasars (CDQ).
+The term FSRQ comes from the distinction between steep spectrum and flat spectrum radio-loud quasars, based on the overall shape of their radio continuum (after disregarding emission features).

 The special jet orientation explains the general peculiar characteristics: high observed luminosity, very rapid variation, high polarization (compared to non-blazar quasars), and the apparent superluminal motions detected along the first few parsecs of the jets in most blazars.

 A Unified Scheme or Unified Model has become generally accepted, where highly variable quasars are related to intrinsically powerful radio galaxies, and BL Lac objects are related to intrinsically weak radio galaxies.
 The distinction between these two connected populations explains the difference in emission line properties in blazars.

 Other explanations for the relativistic jet/unified scheme approach which have been proposed include gravitational microlensing and coherent emission from the relativistic jet.
 Neither of these explains the overall properties of blazars.
 For example, microlensing is achromatic.
 That is, all parts of a spectrum would rise and fall together.
 This is not observed in blazars.
 However, it is possible that these processes, as well as more complex plasma physics, can account for specific observations or some details.

-Examples of blazars include 3C 454.3, 3C 273, BL Lacertae, PKS 2155-304, Markarian 421, Markarian 501 and S5 0014+81.
-Markarian 501 and S5 0014+81 are also called "TeV Blazars" for their high energy (teraelectron-volt range) gamma-ray emission.
+Examples of blazars include 3C 454.3, 3C 273, BL Lacertae, PKS 2155-304, Markarian 421, Markarian 501, 4C +71.07, PKS 0537-286 (QSO 0537-286), and S5 0014+81.
+Markarian 501 and 1ES 1959+650 are called "TeV Blazars" for their high energy (teraelectron-volt range) gamma-ray emission.

-In July 2018, a blazar called TXS 0506+056 was identified as source of high-energy neutrinos by the IceCube project.